Lawn Management

 Table adapted from Oklahoma Cooperative Extension Service Factsheet L-437

-Mow at a taller height, grass acts like a natural mulch retaining soil moisture and also shading out weeds. mowing too low stresses turfgrass and requires more frequent watering.
-Use a mulching lawn mower or compost grass clippings to keep valuable nutrients onsite rather than in the landfill.
+Mow your lawn at a taller height.
+Taller grass acts like a natural mulch, helps the soil hold moisture, and shades out weeds.
+Mowing too low stresses the turfgrass and makes you water more often.
+Use a mulching mower or compost your grass clippings to keep valuable nutrients in your yard and out of the landfill.